-In our most recent Design Sprint, we teamed up again with our trusted partner Steady to help develop and test a tech solution that gets at the challenge of verifying income from gig work.
+On April 27, 2021, The Workers Lab hosted a briefing about our Design Sprint to improve the delivery of unemployment benefits for gig workers.
+We teamed up again with our trusted partner Steady to help develop and test a tech solution that gets at the challenge of verifying income from gig work.
 In use, this tool paves the way for government leaders to more easily deliver timely and accurate unemployment benefits to gig workers.

 Our next hope and expectation is to partner with a state to do the same; to demonstrate that government can innovate not only to make gig workers’ lives easier today, but also to make our unemployment insurance system more equitable, accessible, and inclusive of workers that have historically been excluded.